equinor/subscript/docs/scripts/grav_subs_maps.rst

 The output files
 ----------------

 The output from this job are maps in irap binary format.
-For each difference data there will be one subsidence map and one or more gravity change maps (depending on which phases are specified to model).
+For each difference date there will be one subsidence map and one or more gravity change maps (depending on which phases are specified to model).

 The naming of the output files have been standardised to: